 Municipal Engagement Initiative Community Application

-The application process for the current round of Municipal Engagement Initiative Communities is now open.
-CHAPA is currently seeking 2-3 additional communities under the Municipal Engagement Initiative.
-We are also seeking 3-4 communities for our MEI Lite Program, a lighter touch program that will help to set communities up for coalition building efforts on their own.
+We are pleased to announce that CHAPA is currently seeking additional communities on a rolling basis for our MEI Lite Program, a lighter touch program of our Municipal Engagement Initiative, that will help to set communities up for coalition building efforts on their own.
+Municipal governments and community organizations throughout the Commonwealth are encouraged to submit an application.

 In addition to meeting the required criteria outlined below, all applications should align with CHAPA’s mission to encourage the production and preservation of housing that is affordable to low and moderate income families and individuals and to foster diverse and sustainable communities through planning and community development.